yihuididi/lohkey/README.md

 1. Routers

-	**• Routers:**
 The two files "lohkey/lohkey/users/urls.py" and "lohkey/lohkey/users/views.py" are both used as routers

 2. Templates

-	**• Files Handling Templates:**
 The templates (HTML files) are stored in the templates directory of each app. (e.g. lohkey/users/templates/home.html: This is the HTML file rendered by the home view.)

 _____________________________________________________________________________________________